Industry vs Inferiority: Psychosocial Stage 4

 What Happens After the Industry Vs. Inferiority Stage?

 Things will only continue to get confusing as the child moves into adolescence.
-Like the ones before it, the Industry vs. Inferior stage will set a foundation for how the adolescent moves through their life and develops a stronger sense of identity.
-If a child is already self-confident and hard-working, they will have an easier time with the identity that they want to explore.
+Like before, the Industry vs. Inferior stage will set a foundation for how adolescents move through their lives and develop a stronger sense of identity.
+If a child is self-confident and hard-working, they will have an easier time with the identity they want to explore.
 If they feel inferior, they might feel that their options are limited.

 After the industry versus inferiority stage, according to Erik Erikson’s theory of psychosocial development, individuals enter into the stage of identity versus role confusion, which occurs during adolescence, typically between the ages of 12 and 18 years.